BitVault/coinop-py/README.md

    at least the 2.7 and perhaps the 2.6 series.
 If those versions don't fit your needs drop us a line and we can talk about it.

+2. Install pip (Ubuntu: python-pip)

-2. Install a C build environment if you don't already have one: you'll need gcc (Debian/Ubuntu: gcc) and make (make)
+3. Install a C build environment if you don't already have one: you'll need gcc (Debian/Ubuntu: gcc) and make (make)

-3. Install the python C extension libraries: libpython (libpython-all-dev), libffi (libffi-dev)
+4. Install the python C extension libraries: libpython (libpython-all-dev), libffi (libffi-dev)

-4. Make sure you've installed pip (Ubuntu: python-pip), or at least setuptools (python-setuptools) if you only plan to work from the git repository.

-5. Either: install coinop from PyPI:
+5. Install PyNaCl by hand, as it does not seem to install properly as a
+   dependency:

+    $ pip install PyNaCl

+5. Install coinop with the rest of its dependencies:

     $ pip install coinop